Early Years Foundation Stage; Reception Baseline Assessment

 Formative assessment refers to a wide variety of methods that teachers use (e.g questioning, observing how well they approach/complete a task, marking completed learning) to assess how well a child has understood a concept or can perform a skill; it is sometimes referred to as ‘assessment for learning’ because it helps us plan the next learning steps for the child.

-In each year group, we capture summative assessment of learning at Baseline, when the child starts in the year group, Check Point 2 at Christmas, Check Point 4 at Easter and Check Point 6 in July; this tells us what the child has learned at each milestone.
+In each year group, we capture summative assessment of learning at Baseline, when the child starts in the year group, Check Point 2 at Christmas, Check Point 4 at Easter and Check Point 6 in July; this tells us what the child has learnt at each milestone.
 We use a Management Information System to capture, track and analyse our data.
 Teachers benchmark their decisions with year group partners within school before finalising their judgements.
 For 2021-22, we have agreed moderation meetings for teachers to compare assessments across our Trust.

 After every checkpoint, we hold Pupil Progress Meetings.
 This is to highlight those pupils who are making accelerated progress, as well as those who are making slower progress, who need additional support.
 We outline what interventions we need to continue or put in place, setting short-term targets for the group to achieve, which we then track.